WE’VE GOT SERIOUS SKILLS

 A bit about my personal life, I am the mother to 3 grown sons and my precious “fur-babies”.
 I have a very spoiled Yorkie named Sophie and an equally spoiled German Shepard named Xena.
 I love to scrapbook and make cards for my family and friends.
 I also love to read.

-I am very excited to be a part of the Building Blocks Family and have been welcomed wholeheartedly by the amazing staff.
+I am very excited to be a part of the Building Blocks Family and have been welcomed wholeheartedly by our amazing staff.

 Hello!
 My name is Jen Winkel and I am a Preschool Program teacher here at Building Blocks Preschool.
 I graduated from Central Michigan with a Bachelor’s degree in Child Development.
 I joined Building Blocks in the summer of 2008 as the Creative Arts Summer Camp teacher then become the Co-Lead Full-Day Preschool Program teacher that fall then transitioning to the Half-Day Preschool Program Teacher for the 2011/2012 school year.
 I have over 13 years of experience including 3 years at a NAEYC Accredited Program in Ann Arbor.
 During my time at Building Blocks Preschool I have played an instrumental role in implementing the Reggio Inspired Approach, an emergent curriculum, nature based learning, the Project Approach, and the in-depth documentation of each child’s journey at Building Blocks Preschool along with our Daily Learning Stories.